This is my experience climbing Mount Pico in Pico, Azores. Here are some insider tips and things to know to get you to

-Interestingly for me it was much more of a mental than a physical challenge.
+Interestingly, it was much more of a mental than a physical challenge.
 The real hard part was to manage the rush of emotions – from absolute despair to utter excitement – along the way.
-Finding the right mindset for every moment of the climb was hard, but once I had find my balance, putting my feet one in front of each other was easy.
+Finding the right mindset for every moment of the climb was the hard part; once I had find my balance, putting my feet one in front of each other was easy peezy.

 The only thing I’d change was the weather conditions.
 I would loved to get some more clear skies to delight on views over the ocean and nearby islands.
-But at the same time, this made the experience more well-rounded and complete.
+But at the same time, this made the experience more well-rounded and more Azorean.

 During the ascent on the flight back to Lisbon, we saw the top of Mount Pico.
 Thinking “I’ve been up there” gave me a mini-chill.
 I’m pretty sure this sense of accomplishment will come back every time I look at the mountain again.

 ⭐ Seeking a place to stay in Pico island?
 Search no more! ⭐